n2k/dockpeek/README.md

 ## Labels

-Dockpeek supports special Docker labels to customize behavior for individual containers.
+Dockpeek supports labels to customize behavior for individual containers.
 Add these labels in the `labels` section of your `docker-compose.yml`

 | Label                        | Description                                                                 |
 |-------------------------------|-----------------------------------------------------------------------------|